Reiss-ASmith/House-Price-Paid-ETL-Pipeline/README.md

 The pipeline exposes SQL views that provide:
 - median house prices by year
 - median prices by district and county
-- sale counts over time
+- transaction counts over time

-These views are intended to be queried directly or used as a data source for BI tools.
+These views are consumed directly by **Power BI**, which is used to create an interactive dashboard for exploring UK house price trends.

 ---

 ## Design Notes

 - The pipeline is designed to be re-runnable without duplicating data
+- Full loads use TRUNCATE + COPY for predictable development runs
+- Monthly updates use a dedicated raw landing table
+- Core tables enforce uniqueness using ON CONFLICT
-- Partitioning is used to keep queries performant as the dataset grows
+- Partitioning keeps queries performant as the dataset grows
 - Raw data is preserved separately from transformed data to maintain traceability
 - Large CSV files are intentionally excluded from version control